AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Copy constructors and assignment overload are available to both class records and simple records.

-A special constructor, a copy constructor, can be identified with the "Copy" aspect.
+A special constructor, a copy constructor, has two parameters: self, and a reference to an instance of the class.
 It's called when an object is initialized from a copy.
-It needs to be a constructor with two values of the same type.
 For example:

 .. code-block:: ada